 Fly Fishing the Upper Chattahoochee for Wild Trout

-The headwater creeks of the Chattahoochee offer a great opportunity for fly anglers from late spring through fall.
+The headwater creeks of the Chattahoochee offer a great opportunity for fly anglers from late spring through fall and son of the best fly fishing in the Georgia mountains.
 The beautiful scenery accompanied with the cool temperatures, even during the dog days of summer, make the fishing even more enjoyable.
 To make things even better, dry flies are all you’ll really need when fishing these stretches.
 Be prepared to do some walking/hiking in these areas.
 Unless you really enjoy wearing wader, wet wading will make it much easier to navigated up the creeks and through the sporadically dense understory.
 Along with the main stem, Andrews Creek, The upper Soquee, Upper Smith Creek/York Creek, McClure Creek, Andrews Creek, Low Gap Creek, Upper Jasus Creek, Wilks Creek, Turkey Branch Creek, Henson Creek, and Vandiver Creek all have populations of wild rainbow trout.
 Closer to the mainstem of the Hooch you will also be able to find some brown trout and in the upper reaches brook trout can be found in the smallest water.
 If searching for brookies, begin your search above natural barriers such as waterfalls.
 Also keep in mind that these wild fish may be willing to eat anything that passes but are incredibly spooky and in tune with their environment.

 The Best Flies For the Chattahoochee River Tailwater